asurixyz/LUMEN/README.md

 ```
 Then open the printed localhost URL and navigate to `/home.html`.

-- VS Code: Use the “Live Server” extension and open `home.html`.
+- VS Code: Use the "Live Server" extension and open `home.html`.

 ## Deploying on GitHub Pages